-Do you enjoy working in a business environment and have a deeply analytical mind?
-Then a degree in Economics can help you set the stage for a fast-paced, rewarding career!
-From working as an information analyst to managing sales or business consulting, an Economics degree offers a valuable set of skills that are marketable across a variety of professional occupations.
+From working as an information analyst to managing sales or business consulting, an economics degree offers a valuable set of skills that are marketable across a variety of professional occupations.

-During the course of your bachelor’s degree program, you will learn valuable skills that are useful in a variety of professional environments.
+During the course of various online degrees in economics, you will learn valuable skills that are useful in a variety of professional environments.
 The courses that you take will focus on many key learning objectives, including:

 - Forecasting market trends